Date of Degree

 Copyright 2009 Nicole Lynn Shay

 Shay, Nicole Lynn.
-"The connection between maternal depression, parenting, and child externalizing disorders." dissertation, University of Iowa, 2009.
+"The connection between maternal depression, parenting, and child externalizing disorders."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.